rycummins/rycummins.github.io/about.md

 permalink: /about/
 ---

-I am a Staff Software Engineer at [Underdog Fantasy](https://underdogfantasy.com/).
+I am a Staff Engineer at [Underdog Fantasy](https://underdogfantasy.com/).

 I work mostly on infrastructure automation projects in hybrid cloud environments.